Fleet Vehicle Inspection - Planned Maintenance Systems for Safety and Regulatory Compliance

 • Completion of a drivers defect report itemising noted faults.

-A copy of each driver's defect report should be provided to the transport office so repairs can be organised ,
+Copies of each driver's defect report should be provided to the transport office so repairs can be organised ,

-approved, and documented as part of a fleet safety compliance system.
+Repair and maintenance (R&M) work is approved, and documented as part of a fleet safety compliance system.

 Do your drivers carry out own repairs?